davesag/selfkey-crowdsale-tester/README.md

     npm install

+Then run

+    npm start

-Now run `npm start` to start the development web server on port `3000`
+This will start the development web server on port `3000` and launch your browser.
+Use Chrome or Firefox with the MetaMask extension enabled and logged in.

+*You will need the full owner passphrase to use this tool.*

 ### Test it

 * `npm test` — runs the unit tests (quick)
+* `npm test:coverage` — runs instrumented unit tests and performs code coverage analysis.
+* `npm test:debug` — to debug your unit tests interactively.

 ### Lint it

     npm run lint

+or

+    npm run lint -- --fix

+_note the double `-- --`_

 ## Contributing

 Contributions are welcomed.
 Please see the attached [CONTRIBUTING notes](CONTRIBUTING.md).